KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ## Accuracy
 Accuracy is fundamentally important to any problem solving technique.
 Without accuracy, the results are meaningless, and accuracy is dependent on stability and vice versa.
-The accuracy of a method is measured through error, which is better discussed via the following example.
+The accuracy of a method is measured through error, which will be discussed via the following example.
 Given an IVP

 $$\dot{u} = f(t,u), \space \space u(t_i) = y_i$$